 The first stage is the submissions round.
 Any local talented acts (is that you?!) can enter Rugby’s Got Talent by sending our judges video or audio.
 This is your chance to get involved in Rugby’s best talent competition, show us what you are all about, and make that all-important first impression!

 You can learn more about entering round 1 on the How To Enter page.
-Entry to the 2020 competition will be open from 1 March 2020 until 29 May 2020.
+Entry to the 2021 competition will be open in the Spring, subject to COVID-19 regulations.
 After the closing date, a panel of judges will then choose 21 acts (plus reserves) to go through to round 2.

 Round 2 – Semi-finals